Hermann Paul

 Hermann Otto Theodor Paul (August 7, 1846, Salbke – December 29, 1921, Munich) was a German philologist, linguist and lexicographer.

 Biography

-He studied at Berlin and Leipzig, and in 1874 became professor of German language and literature in the University of Freiburg.
-In 1893 he was appointed professor of German philology at the University of Munich.
+He studied at the Friedrich Wilhelm University of Berlin and Leipzig University, and in 1874 became professor of German language and literature in the University of Freiburg.
+In 1893, he was appointed professor of German philology at the Ludwig-Maximilians-Universität München.
 He was a prominent Neogrammarian.

 Works

 His main work, Prinzipien der Sprachgeschichte (Halle: Max Niemeyer, 1st ed.
 1880; 3d ed.
 1898), has been translated into English:

 Paul, Hermann 1970.
 Principles of the History of Language, translated from 2nd edition by H. A. Strong (1888; retranslated with changes by Strong, Logeman, and Wheeler in 1891).
 College Park: McGroth Publishing Company, ISBN 0-8434-0114-1.

 According to Paul, sentences are the sum of their parts.
 They arise sequentially from individual associations, linked together in a linear form (1886.
 See also, Blumenthal, 1970).
 Wilhelm Wundt opposed this theory of sentences, arguing that they begin as a simultaneous thought that is converted into linear, sequential parts (1900).